iZettle/sdk-android/README.md

 2. `RefundFailureReason.NotAuthorized` - There is no authorized user to process payment request
 3. `RefundFailureReason.NotFound` - Payment with given reference id was not found
 4. `RefundFailureReason.NotRefundable` - Payment is not refundable
-5. `RefundFailureReason.NetworkError` - Communication with iZettle servers failed
+5. `RefundFailureReason.NetworkError` - Communication with Zettle servers failed
 6. `RefundFailureReason.TechnicalError` - Payment failed because of technical issues
 7. `RefundFailureReason.AlreadyRefunded` - Payment was already refunded
 8. `RefundFailureReason.AmountTooHigh` - Trying to perform refund with amount higher than original payment